 In terms of recovery (loss detection and congestion control (CC)), QUIC inherits most of TCP's concepts and decades of best practices (e.g., selective acknowledgements, pacing, tail loss probes).
-The QUIC recovery text [22] aggregates a discussion of all these concepts with how they can be practically adapted to QUIC peculiarities such as its integrated TLS handshake.
-For a practical example with pseudo-code, the somewhat outdated, yet well-understood New Reno CC [22] is used.
+The QUIC recovery text [21] aggregates a discussion of all these concepts with how they can be adapted to QUIC peculiarities such as its integrated TLS handshake and unique packet numbers.
+For a practical example with pseudo-code, the somewhat outdated, yet well-understood New Reno CC [21] is used, even though it is not expected many deployments would want to use this in production.
 As such, the text provides a good starting point for adapting other CCs to QUIC.
-We find that while most of the stacks have implemented QUIC's New Reno variant (9/15), especially many of the larger companies indeed also support more modern CCs: 6/15 implement Cubic (4 with hystart [12], 1 with tweaks for satellite networks [21]), 4/15 implement BBRv1 and 3/15 go further with approaches like COPA [6] or BBRv2 [10].
-Facebook deploys BBRv1, Cloudflare Cubic [12].
+We find that while most of the stacks have implemented QUIC's New Reno variant (9/15), especially many of the larger companies indeed also support more modern CCs: 6/15 implement Cubic (4 with hystart [13], 1 with tweaks for satellite networks [20]), 4/15 implement BBRv1 and 3/15 go further with approaches like COPA [7] or BBRv2 [11].
+Facebook deploys BBRv1, Cloudflare Cubic [13].
+Most indicate that their CC implementation is ongoing work and has not been (extensively) validated for performance or fairness.
+Some developers not tied to larger companies mention not having enough CC expertise to evaluate their implementation or to move to a more advanced CC algorithm.

 An important CC variable is the initial Congestion Window (cwnd), which controls how many bytes an endpoint can send back in the first flight (before growing the cwnd in "slow start").
-The QUIC text's advice of an initial cwnd of 13kB-15kB is followed by 10/15 stacks, while 3/15 choose a much larger window of 40kB+, though these values are more heterogeneous in actual deployments [36].
-For example, we learned that Facebook uses machine learning to tune their init cwnd, while f5 includes a cwnd estimate in their address validation token for resumed connections (§3.5).
+The QUIC text's advice of an initial cwnd of 12kB-15kB (which is thought to balance the risk of packet loss with a fast enough start [21]) is followed by 11/14 stacks.
+In contrast, 3/14 (mostly those with roots in the older gQUIC) choose a much larger window of 40kB+, though these values are more heterogeneous in actual deployments [38].
+For example, we learned that Facebook uses machine learning to tune their init cwnd, while f5 includes a cwnd estimate in their address validation token for resumed connections (see §3.5).

-Additionally, the QUIC text strongly encourages the use of pacing (i.e., spreading out packets over an entire RTT instead of sending them in a single burst with each cwnd increase, which is thought to lower packet loss [5]).
-Interestingly, only 8/15 currently support this.
-This is mainly due to the complexity of the technique and lacking support in the Linux kernel in combination with other optimization techniques (e.g., GSO combined with SO_TXTIME [14, 20, 25]).
+Additionally, the QUIC text strongly encourages the use of pacing (i.e., spreading out packets over an entire RTT instead of sending them in a single burst with each cwnd increase, which is thought to lower packet loss [6]).
+Interestingly, only 8/15 currently support pacing.
+This is mainly due to the complexity of the technique (as many QUIC implementers are not CC experts) and lacking support in the Linux kernel in combination with other optimization techniques (e.g., GSO combined with SO_TXTIME [16, 19, 25]).

 Finally, the performance of a CC can be influenced heavily by the frequency with which the receiver acknowledges (ACKs) data.
-QUIC recommends sending an ACK for every 2 received packets [22].
-Just 3/12 follow this recommendation, with 2/12 ACKing every packet instead, and 7/10 ACKing every 2-10 packets.
-This latter behaviour is mostly due to implementations reading up to 10 packets at a time from the socket.
-It is however also understood that ACK processing is expensive in QUIC [19, 25] and 4/15 are experimenting with the ACK Frequency extension to reduce overhead [23]
+QUIC recommends sending an ACK for every 2 received packets [21].
+Just 2/12 do so consistently, with 10/12 ACKing every 1-10+ packets.
+This latter behaviour is mostly due to implementations reading up to 10 or more packets at a time from the socket (and e.g., pacing can thus influence variability).
+It is however also understood that ACK processing is expensive in QUIC [18, 25] and 4/15 are experimenting with the ACK Frequency extension to reduce this overhead [22]